dmbarbour/glas/docs/ExtensibleNamespaces.md

 ## Nominative Types

 It is feasible to support limited reflection from the language into the namespace.
 This may include access to names as abstract values or abstract types.
 However, it would probably be best to treat names as ephemeral types.

+## Metaprogramming

+It is feasible to 'map' an operation to every definition in a namespace.
+Moreover, it is feasible to do so lazily or as part of the single-pass rewrite.
+The main issue is how we would represent the operation when representing the namespace.
+I'd prefer to avoid defining a complicated language for this role!

 ## Design Goals